Skip to main content

 Courtney Smith

-Courtney is the SLP in our Pawtucket center.
+Courtney is the SLP in our Fall River center.
 She received her master’s degree from Worcester State University in December 2022.
 Courtney completed her clinical fellowship with ACP and has been here since!
 Courtney has a special interest in working with pediatrics and providing therapy through play-based activities.

 Hannah Wilson